Table of Contents

 It stated that hearing loss can be related to hypothyroidism, Finally it was noted that hearing loss and vertigo may be among the first signs of myxoedema (typical of patients with under active thyroid glands) and are “reversible with treatment.”

 Tell that to the doctor ‘treating’ your Meniere’s, the next time you are told there is nothing more to be done and learn to live with it.
-Although we do not see dietary changes and supplementation as either a treatment or a cure, the testimonials of multiple thousands who have greatly reduced or eliminated their symptoms altogether this way says it all.
+Although we do not see dietary changes and supplementation as either a treatment nor a cure, the testimonials of multiple thousands who have greatly reduced or eliminated their symptoms this way suggests the body can balance itself out when given the correct fuel.

 It is all about bringing balance to your body systems from micro DNA level to macro muscular skeletal level, through cellular nutrition to cervical spine realignments for example.
 When everything is in sync, disease states are starved and the immune system is functioning enough to deal with any inflammation, preventing dysfunctions, disorders and disease.
 Some might call this ‘preventative medicine’, I call it good old fashioned common sense.